cjyueh/NoodleLoveApp/README.md

 # NoodleLove
 **An App for Fans of Noodles and Pasta**

-Rate and write reviews of noodles dishes at local restaurants.
+Rate and write reviews of the noodles dishes at local restaurants.

 *(p.s. - the app is responsive too!)*